ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

 ## Relational Rule Example

-Suppose we have an `await` expression inside a for loop, it is usually a bad idea because every iteration will have to wait for the previous promise to resolve.
+Suppose we have an `await` expression inside a for loop.
+It is usually a bad idea because every iteration will have to wait for the previous promise to resolve.
 In this case, we can use the relational rule `inside` to filter out the `await` expression.